Skip to main content

 Special equipment and costs: Students are encouraged to buy a dictionary for use at home.
 We also sign all students up for the Education Perfect learning languages website.

 Methods of assessment: The Cambridge examination is in November.
-The speaking assessment is internally-assessed and will take place near the start of Term 4.
-There are four papers in total:
+There are three papers in total:

 Special equipment and costs: Students are encouraged to buy a dictionary for use at home.
 We also sign all students up for the Education Perfect learning languages website.